-In the bending process of BP500 material, it is found that the bending angles of the left and right ends of parts with long bending lines are inconsistent.
+In the bending process of BP500 material, it was discovered that the bending angles of the left and right ends of parts with long bending lines were inconsistent.

-If rotate the lower bending die for 180°, the angle difference between the left and right sides of the bending parts still exists and the value has been exchanged.
-Therefore, it is speculated that the contact position of the left and right ends is different when the bending punch and die is closed.
+Even when the lower bending die was rotated 180°, the angle difference between the left and right sides of the bending parts still existed, and the value had been exchanged.

-By reprocessing the circular arc on the working undersurface of the bending punch, the flatness reaches 0.05mm/m, and the problem of inconsistent bending angles between the left and right ends of the bending parts is solved.
+By reprocessing the circular arc on the working undersurface of the bending punch, the flatness was improved to 0.05 mm/m, and the problem of inconsistent bending angles between the left and right ends of the bending parts was resolved.

-In conclusion, when freely bending a high strength plate, it is necessary to obtain its minimum bending radius and springback trend through experiments.
+In conclusion, when bending a high-strength plate, it is important to determine its minimum bending radius and springback trend through experimentation.

 Based on these findings, it is necessary to ensure the accuracy of the press brake, the precision of the mold, and the uniformity of the plate thickness.